ttudorandrei/DevOps/AMI.md

 - Go through the steps as usual BUT, on the `Security` tab, choose `existing rules` and look for the rules that already exist for the app.
 - Launch instance and ssh into it using the new IP.
 - All of your data should be there.

+## Alert Management

+### SNS (Simple Notification Service)

+This service is used paired with an alert.
+When the alert goes off, the Engineer will receive an email with the actual alert.

+### SQS (Simple Queue Service)

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.